Louisville Car Accident Lawyer

 Rear-end Collision: These happen when a driver crashes into the vehicle ahead of them.
 Rear-end collisions are commonly attributed to driver inattention (texting and driving, adjusting the radio volume, etc.), tailgating, panic stops, and poor weather conditions.

-Although most rear-end accidents are considered minor, they can be fatal and accounted for the highest percentage of accidents in 2017 with over 2,000,000 crashes in total.
+Although most rear-end accidents are considered minor, they can be fatal and accounted for the highest percentage of accidents in 2020 with over 1.4 million crashes in total.

 Side-Impact Collisions or T-bone Collisions: Commonly occuring at intersections, a side-angle crash is particularly dangerous for passengers on the side of the vehicle where the impact occurred.